EANorwayService/EA-Groups-CRM/README.md

 After doing this you should run the function copySystem().
 This function will make a function of all spreadsheets and add the new sheets to the code.
 This way the candidate is also deleted from the spreadsheets' version history.

-### How can I change how often system is updated autmatically?
+### How can I change how often the system is updated autmatically?
 Open the code and click *Edit > Current project's triggers* Find the trigger for updateEverything() and you can now edit how often this is triggered.